Set the stage for the entire year over the winter.

 Laying the Foundation

 Now that the winter months are settling in many of you may be are falling victim to an off-season lag in training and lack of motivation.
 Although a break is very important, spending the next several months wisely can set you up for a winning season.
-Many of you may not have a specific goal in mind for 2013, and that’s OK.
+Many of you may not have a specific goal in mind, and that’s OK.
 You can simply make your base phase the goal for this winter.
 This is the time to lay the foundation and elevate your overall conditioning to allow for a higher level of training absorption come spring.

 Many people have a common running condition that I like to refer to as “false fitness,” a surface fitness level that can easily crumble due to missed training, illness, injury and life issues.
 Many folks duplicate their standard training program year after year; they get back in shape quite quickly and return to their previous form but fail to actually make forward progress.
 With a proper base phase an individual can fundamentally make a step to a higher level even before the specific race preparation begins.
 Think about fine-tuning an engine by changing the air intake, new spark plugs, new exhaust, synthetic oil, and electronic fuel injection.
 Instead of merely shining up the same engine each year, imagine fueling it up and elevating performance to the max.
 For training, this starts with the base phase.